What Do You Need When You Are A New Shooter?

 Other items that are useful and should be considered at some point:

 A Range Bag.
 As you will be practicing regularly – a quality range bag in which you can carry everything you need and keep it orderly is very helpful.
+This keeps your from forgetting something you need to practice.

 A Gun Case.
 A gun case helps to protect your gun from moisture and any debris that might be in your range bag or other area where you store you gun.
 These often come with locking devices which adds another layer of security in homes with children.